All posts by

 Next week: Otto’s top 10 songs (spoiler alert: Led Zeppelin is in the top 5, for obvious reasons)

+OTTO THE ALIEN 1.
 A Perfect Pizza

-Having propagated successfully only last quinquinnium, I felt like a bit of a change.
 I’m sure you’ve all been there.
-Your youngest thousand offspring constantly howling for your attention, other spawners competing to see who gets their original shape back the fastest and comparing their “perfect promogeniture”, while you’re simultaneously made to feel guilty for not immediately resuming your bullshit ratrace career by smug, spawnless crotch-stabilisers.
+Your youngest thousand offspring constantly howling for your attention, other spawners competing to see who gets their original shape back the fastest and comparing their “perfect progeniture”, while you’re simultaneously made to feel guilty for not immediately resuming your bullshit ratrace career by smug, spawnless crotch-stabilisers.

-I know, it’s weird, we have pizza too, blabla heard it, guy.
-You honestly think you’re the only civilization to think up dough, cheese and tomato?
-Frook, you people.
 What you don’t know is that where I come from pizza is seriously (see-ree-us-lee) high-end stuff.
 Like ahi tuna and saffron-infused truffles meets that cow that’s been massaged by nubile Asian chicks and fed only organic golddust or something.

 So I know pizza is from Italy (I flew in for a few nights and Rome is now my totally frookin favourite place of all time), but I heard a place called Dudehattan is the place for a slice.
 I’m sure I’ll find it.